bbrister/SIFT3D/README.md

 - LAPACK (http://www.netlib.org/lapack/)
 - nifticlib (http://sourceforge.net/projects/niftilib/files/nifticlib/)

+If the build system cannot find LAPACK, it will try to download and compile the source.

 If you are using ITK, the build system will automatically find nifticlib there.
+Otherwise, you must install it yourself.
+(See the Ubuntu installation command below.)
 - ITK (http://www.itk.org/)

 This code requires the following tools to compile: